survivejs/webpack-book/manuscript/techniques/04_testing.md

 22 02 2017 14:18:59.455:INFO [karma]: Karma v1.5.0 server started at http://0.0.0.0:9876/
 ```

 This means Karma is in a waiting state.
 You have to visit that url to run the tests.
-As per configuration (`singleRun: true`), Karma will terminate execution after that:
+As per configuration (`singleRun: true`), Karma terminates execution after that:

 ```
 ...